fbpx

 Killarney is ideally located in the centre of Kerry, therefore the perfect place to leave your luggage in the hotel, rent a car and take a day trip.
 The choices are plentiful:

-Take time in the evenings to kick back and relax.
-The town of Killarney has as much to offer as the wild places surrounding it!
-Spend a night discovering its hidden gems such as sipping whiskey at the counter of old Irish pubs while listening to live traditional Irish music.
 Check out what festivals will be on at the time you are there.
 Take a whiskey class at the local brewery.
-In winter, there are the Christmas markets and in summer, plenty of outdoor concerts.
-Do the Kerry Craft Trail or the Killarney Mile Road Race… Killarney is not a place that you’ll risk boredom!
+In winter, there are Christmas markets and in summer, plenty of outdoor concerts.
+Do the Kerry Craft Trail or the Killarney Mile Road Race… Killarney is not a place where you’ll risk boredom.

 Visit Killarney National Park